-REGISTRABILITY OF PROPOSED VARIETY DENOMINATIONS
+SUITABILITY OF PROPOSED VARIETY DENOMINATIONS

-- (1) The variety denomination must be capable of serving as a generic designation. - (2) Designations that may be taken for indications of another kind by which propagating material or harvested material is commonly characterized are not suitable as generic designations and therefore not registrable as variety denominations.
+- (1) The variety denomination must be capable of serving as a generic designation. - (2) Designations that may be taken for indications of another type by which propagating material or harvested material is commonly characterized are not suitable as generic designations and thus as variety denominations.
 This is applicable regardless of whether or not the indication for which the designation may be taken would in fact be correct. - (3) Paragraph (2) may also be applicable where the designation is not used alone but as part of a more comprehensive one.
 The same is true of translations into another language, except where that language is not common in any of the countries in which the variety might be marketed.

-- (4) Paragraph (2) excludes, in particular, designations that are identical or may be confused with designations of the following kind: - (i) Latin or common names for botanical genera, species or other taxonomic units or parts of such names unless it is obvious that those designations are used solely to signify color or form, or in some other figurative sense for varieties which belong to a category of plants that is botanically different and differs in respect of its cultivation.
+- (4) Paragraph (2) would preclude, in particular, designations that are identical or may be confused with designations of the following type: - (i) Latin or common names for botanical genera, species or other taxonomic units or parts of such names unless it is obvious that those designations are used solely to signify color or form, or in some other figurative sense for varieties which belong to a category of plants that is botanically different and differs in respect of its cultivation.

-Examples: Designations such as "Cherry," "Cerasus," "Cerise," "Kirsche" or a designation comprising the word Cherry, such as "Scarlet Cherry," would not be registrable for a fruit variety, but would for varieties of a completely different category of plants, for instance for a tomato variety with small fruit or for a rose variety.
-The designation "Early Snowball" would not be registrable for a variety of the genus Viburnum, that genus being known by the common name "Snowball" or by corresponding names in various other languages ("boule de neige," "Schneeball"), but would for a cauliflower variety.
-The designation "Trifolium," even if used with an addition, would not be registrable for a clover or grass variety, but would for an ornamental shrub with trifoliate leaves.
+Examples: Designations such as "Cherry," "Cerasus," "Cerise," "Kirsche" or a designation comprising the word Cherry, such as "Scarlet Cherry," would be precluded for a fruit variety, but would not be precluded under this paragraph for varieties of a completely different category of plants, for instance for a tomato variety with small fruit or for a rose variety.
+The designation "Early Snowball" would be precluded for a variety of the genus Viburnum, that genus being known by the common name "Snowball" or by corresponding names in various other languages ("boule de neige," "Schneeball"), but would not be precluded under this paragraph for a cauliflower variety.